Install in dev mode

 3. Press F6 (or click Stop) to exit play mode

-Result: The scene is serialized before play, and restored when stopped.
+Result: The scene is serialised before play, and restored when stopped.

 Verify:

-• [x] Play enters play mode and emits signal
+• [x] Play enters play mode and emits play_state_changed

 • [x] Pause toggles the paused state